MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/aks-cost-analysis-add-on-issues.md

 You can't enable the Cost Analysis add-on on AKS clusters that are on the free pricing tier.

-### Solution 4: Update the cluster to use the Standard or Premium pricing tier
+### Solution: Update the cluster to use the Standard or Premium pricing tier

 Upgrade the AKS cluster to the Standard or Premium pricing tier.
 To do this, run one of the following [az aks update][aks-update] commands that specify the `--tier` parameter: